In order to succeed in a technical interview, you need practice, practice, practice (and a dash of good luck).

 - Ask for help!
 Interviews can be different out there than in Finland

 When applying to the Startuplifers talent pool, we will give you access to our interview guides and other helpful resources, like our alumni network and the team’s support.
-And if you apply in May, you will get a chance of getting the newest edition of Cracking the Coding interview that will without a doubt prepare you for your next interview.

-So don’t hesitate to apply, it only takes you few minutes!
+We are driven by getting you interviews in the most interesting tech startups, so don’t hesitate to apply, it only takes you few minutes!

 psst. here’s an old blog post about tackling the startup interview.